 Under Section 404 of the Clean Water Act (CWA), activities in waters of the U.S., including wetlands, are regulated by the U.S. Army Corps of Engineers (USACE), in conjunction with the EPA.
 Certain construction activities that potentially impact waters of the U.S. may be authorized by one of the USACE's Nationwide Permits (NWP).
-Permits that may apply to placement of support structures and associated activities are NWP 25 (Structural Discharges) and NWP 57 (Electric Utility Line and Telecommunications Activities).
-NWP 25 generally authorizes the discharge of concrete, sand, rock, etc., into tightly sealed forms or cells where the material is used as a structural member for standard pile-supported structures (linear projects, not buildings or other structures).
+Permits that may apply to placement of support structures and associated activities are NWP 25 (Structural Discharges) and NWP 12 (Utility Line Activities).

-NWP 57 generally authorizes discharges associated with the construction of utility lines and substations within waters of the U.S. and additional activities affecting waters of the U.S., such as those associated with the construction and maintenance of utility line substations; foundations for overhead utility line towers, poles, and anchors; and access roads for the construction and maintenance of utility lines.
-Construction of this transmission line Project will likely meet the criteria of NWP 57.
-However, if the impacts of the Project exceed the criteria established under General Condition 13 or other regional conditions listed under NWP 57, then a Regional General Permit may be required.
-An Individual Permit, however, is not anticipated for this Project.
-If necessary, STEC will coordinate with the USACE prior to clearing and construction to ensure compliance with the appropriate regulations associated with construction-related impacts to waterbodies and wetland features.
+NWP 12 generally authorizes discharges associated with the construction of utility lines and substations within waters of the U.S. and additional activities affecting waters of the U.S., such as those associated with the construction and maintenance of utility line substations; foundations for overhead utility line towers, poles, and anchors; and access roads for the construction and maintenance of utility lines.
+Construction of this transmission line Project will likely meet the criteria of NWP 12.
+For this Project, potential wetlands will be easily spanned by the transmission line and, therefore, impacts to waters of the U.S. are not anticipated.
+If necessary, Lone Star will coordinate with the USACE prior to clearing and construction to ensure compliance with the appropriate regulations associated with construction-related impacts to waterbodies and wetland features.